Chahil-Dixit/frontEndFinalProject/README.md

-A Simple Project created, to add products, customer and supplier.
+A Simple Project created to add products, customer and supplier.

 - Admin can add products, customer and suppliers
 - Suppliers can also add products